DendrouLab/panpipes/docs/pipeline_config_documentation/pipeline_ingestion_yml.md

 * <p class="parameter">barcode_mtd</p>

-    Specify if you want to integrate barcode level data, such as demultiplexing with hashtags, chemical tags or lipid tagging.
+    Optionally, you can ingest cell-barcode-level metadata, such as demultiplexing with hashtags, chemical tags or lipid tagging.
     In case you have cell level metadata such as results from a demultiplexing algorithm, you can incorporate it into the MuData object.
     The demultiplexing results should be stored in one csv file containing 2 columns, barcode_id, and sample_id.
     Note that the sample_id should match the sample_id column in the submission file.

-    * <p class="parameter">include</p> Boolean, Default: True<br>
+    * <p class="parameter">include</p> Boolean, Default: False<br>
         <p>Set to True if you want to include barcode level data.
         </p><br>